socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 To have clean URLs without `/index.php` this parameter needs to be configured.

-This parameter will be written as "RewriteBase" on update and installation of Nextcloud to your `.htaccess` file.
-While this value is often simply the URL path of the Nextcloud installation it cannot be set automatically properly in every scenario and needs thus some manual configuration.
+This parameter will be written as "RewriteBase" on update and installation of cyfrSpaces to your `.htaccess` file.
+While this value is often simply the URL path of the cyfrSpaces installation it cannot be set automatically properly in every scenario and needs thus some manual configuration.

-In a standard Apache setup this usually equals the folder that Nextcloud is accessible at.
-So if Nextcloud is accessible via "https://mycloud.org/nextcloud" the correct value would most likely be "/nextcloud".
-If Nextcloud is running under "https://mycloud.org/" then it would be "/".
+In a standard Apache setup this usually equals the folder that cyfrSpaces is accessible at.
+So if cyfrSpaces is accessible via "https://mycloud.org/nextcloud" the correct value would most likely be "/nextcloud".
+If cyfrSpaces is running under "https://mycloud.org/" then it would be "/".

 Note that the above rule is not valid in every case, as there are some rare setup